Rajpratik71/Mininet-wiki/Publications.md

 * Brandon Heller *[[ Reproducible network research with high-fidelity emulation | https://stacks.stanford.edu/file/druid:zk853sv3422/heller_thesis-augmented.pdf ]]* Ph.D.
 Thesis, Stanford University, 2013.

   This thesis examines how to improve the predictive performance accuracy of emulators by defining and monitoring network *invariants*, universal properties of network systems that we know must be true.
-This facilitates the use of emulators like Mininet to be used for realistic and reproducible network experiments.
+This facilitates the use of emulators like Mininet for realistic and reproducible network experiments.

 * Nikhil Handigol, Brandon Heller, Vimal Jeyakumar, Bob Lantz, and Nick McKeown. *[[Reproducible Network Experiments using Container-Based Emulation | http://conferences.sigcomm.org/co-next/2012/eproceedings/conext/p253.pdf]]*. [[CoNEXT 2012 | http://conferences.sigcomm.org/co-next/2012/program.html]], December 10-13, 2012, Nice, France.